CodyTolene/pip-terminal/README.md

    npm run generate:apps
    ```

 9. Run `npm run start:https` to start the development app.
+HTTPS is required for

-10. You can skip the HTTPS setup if you don't want to test The Wand Company's
+   most features, so it's recommended to use it.
+You can run `npm run start` to
-    official mod tool/app loader, and run `npm run start` to run on HTTP.
+   run on HTTP.

-11. Open a browser and navigate to `http://localhost:4200`.
+10. Open a browser and navigate to `http://localhost:4200`.

-12. Make your changes to the code (browser will automatically reload).
+11. Make your changes to the code (browser will automatically reload).

-13. Push your changes up to GitHub.
+12. Push your changes up to GitHub.

-14. Open a pull request to the `dev` branch here.
+13. Open a pull request to the `dev` branch here.

-15. Wait for the pull request to be reviewed and merged.
+14. Wait for the pull request to be reviewed and merged.

-16. Once in the `dev` branch, your code will go out to production in the next
+15. Once in the `dev` branch, your code will go out to production in the next
     release.

 Thank you for any and all contributions!